Sheffield is one of the UK’s largest cities and is situated in South Yorkshire.It is nestled alongside Manchester, Nottingham and Leeds.

 Sheffield is an ethnically diverse city and its two highly regarded and globally recognised universities which attract students from all over the world who wish to study in a vibrant and creative city.

-There are many interesting things to do in Sheffield and it has some beautiful parks, wooded areas and gardens like the Sheffield Botanical Garden to explore.
+There are many interesting things to do in Sheffield and it has some really beautiful parks, wooded areas and gardens like the Sheffield Botanical Garden to explore.
 With several museums which include Weston Park Museum and galleries such as the Millennium Gallery, there is something here for everyone.

 Over sixty per cent of the city is what is considered green space and a third of Sheffield lies within the stunning Peak District National Park.
 In fact recently, a study revealed Sheffield to be the UK’s greenest city and the local councils ‘Grey to Green’ scheme proved highly successful in converting and regenerating areas within the city.
 It has been said that Sheffield has more trees than people!